Reclaim energy bill credit

 - Scottish and Southern Energy

-Licence conditions only specify that refunds must be made "in a timely manner".
+Licence conditions specify that refunds must be made "in a timely manner", but as Ofgem stated, most customers get their refund within 14 days.

 No refund?
 How to complain